obelisk2u/AstroRAG/README.md

-# AstroReRank: Transformer Reranking for Astrophysics Literature Search
+# AstroRAG: Transformer Reranking for Astrophysics Literature Search

 AstroRAG is a retrieval pipeline for astrophysics papers that demonstrates how **transformer bi-encoders** (for fast retrieval) and **cross-encoders** (for precise reranking) can improve scientific literature search.
 The project is designed to be fully reproducible on the BU SCC cluster, and lightweight enough (~3 GB total) to run locally for demos.